-Most of the machetes have this thickness of 1/8 inches.
+Most of the machetes have a thickness of 1/8 inches.
 Due to these thin blades, they are light in weight and provide the appropriate momentum to cut through brush or grass.
 One thing I dislike about thin blades is that they can break too easily.
 You can find thicker blades but remember they are much more difficult to handle and are often heavier.

 Style of the Machete

-In the beginning, I told you about how different types of machetes exist based on their origination.
+In the beginning, I told you about how different types of machetes exist based on their origin.
 All of these machetes serve different purposes, and you must acknowledge if you are purchasing the right machete or not.

 It is good to purchase the Bolo, Parang, or Panga machetes for cutting through brushes.
 They are suitable for heavy brushes and are easier to maneuver as well.

 You can find machetes in 3 different constructions.
 One is carbon steel, the second is stainless steel, and the third is high-carbon stainless steel.
 Carbon steel blades are most optimal for clearing thick brushes.
 One odd thing about them is that you have to oil these blades regularly so they won’t rust up.
 If you do have rusty tools I’ve written an article on how you can fix them and keep them clean and ready to use.

 Stainless steel blades are resistant to rust, but you need to sharpen them often; they are also much costlier and usually found in ornamental machetes.
-Lastly, high carbon steel blade can be the best blade for a machete.
+Lastly, a high-carbon steel blade can be the best blade for a machete.
 They clear thick brush and are the easiest to sharpen.

 Full Tang Availability